ericpelland/E.V.A./README.md

 * Just tell her you want to add a command or trigger
 ### Chatbot
 * E.V.A. can utilize the Dice coefficient statistic and the Levenshtein distance metric to be a bit of a chatbot.
 Some Easter eggs and jokes added in as well.
+### Trigger Phrases
+* Tell her to stop using trigger words, and she will start listening and responding without the need to use her name.
+* You can turn trigger words back on by telling her to.
 ### Giphy
 * E.V.A. has a giphy integration and displays a personable giphy face
 * E.V.A. can respond by showing gif's